 If your score is low, you can improve it by taking these steps:

 - Paying your vendors and suppliers on time

 - Opening credit card accounts and paying your balances off regularly

 - Keeping your debt and credit utilization low

 Ultimately, it’s important to keep an eye on your personal and business credit reports.
 By doing this, you can ensure that there are no mistakes on your reports, and that you meet lenders’ score requirements prior to applying again.

 4. Consider Alternative Business Funding Options

 The good news is that SBA loans aren’t your only option when it comes to funding your business.
-If the bank determines that you haven’t been in business long enough to qualify for a loan or your credit score needs improvement, research which alternative sources of funding are available to you, such as a business loan from an alternative lender, bootstrapping, business lines of a credit, or crowdfunding.
+If the bank determines that you haven’t been in business long enough to qualify for a loan or your credit score needs improvement, research which alternative sources of funding are available to you, such as:

 In addition, online lenders are typically more flexible than banks with their lending standards, and some cater specifically to new businesses.
 You may be able to find an alternative lending solution that fits your needs while helping you grow your business.

 As a small business owner, access to capital is critical for long-term success.
 In fact, 82 percent of small businesses fail due to cash flow problems.
 An additional 29 percent run out of cash altogether, per a study from InsuranceQuotes.